env0/terratag/README.md

 - Resources already having the exact same tag as the one being appeneded will be overridden

 ## How's it different from [env0/terratag.js](https://github.com/env0/terratag.js)?
+- Multi version support!
+Terratag works on Terraform 0.11 as well as 0.12
-`terratag.js` relies on HCL to JSON translation to traverse and manipulate the HCL.
+- `terratag.js` relies on HCL to JSON translation to traverse and manipulate the HCL.
 Such conversion is [unsafe](https://github.com/hashicorp/terraform/issues/9354#issuecomment-512624185), and becomes even more fragile and difficult in HCL2 (introduced in Terraform 12).
 Instead, `terratag` uses HashiCorps' [`hclwrite`](https://godoc.org/github.com/hashicorp/terraform/vendor/github.com/hashicorp/hcl/v2/hclwrite) to surgically manipulate the tags attribute directrly in HCL 2.